 Short-term investments include short-term deposits with maturities of one year or less and greater than 90-days.
-Long-term investments include guaranteed investment certificates with maturities of greater than one year from purchase.
-Investments are recorded at fair value with gains and losses recorded in the statement of operations.
+Long-term investments include guaranteed investment certificates with maturities of greater than one year from purchase, if any.
+Such investments are recorded at fair value with gains and losses recorded in the statement of operations.